polyaxon/polyaxon/site/integrations/data-on-azure.md

 pip install polyaxon[azure]
 ```

-All possible function to use:
+All possible functions to use:

 ```python
 from polyaxon.connections.azure.azure_blobstore import AzureBlobStoreService